dwarvesf/brainery/changelog/2022-year-in-review.md

 Since we’re engineers, we thought it would be fun to create apps and games as a way to bond as a company outside physical activities.
 It was definitely a challenge to organize the games for everyone, but we certainly had fun doing it.

-For the games, we offered a total reward of 150,000,000 VND (~$6,361.32) to our winning teams to help motivate everyone to participate
+For the games, we offered a total reward of **150,000,000 VND (~$6,361.32)** to our winning teams to help motivate everyone to participate.

 ![[changelog/assets/90b18b0bb44f42737b5dbcad91a970ab_MD5.png]]
 ![[changelog/assets/976fd6a1b95373654d8a8870692e52d3_MD5.jpg]]